Do you feel like this at work?

 Joel Dubin

 He is also a polyglot fluent in several languages, including gibberish, which enabled him to do business in Latin America, Europe and the Middle East.
 He is the author of another humor book, Yes Dear!
-A Husband’s Guide to Marriage and both editions of the not-humorous book, The Little Black Book of Computer Security.
+A Husband’s Guide to Marriage based on his happy three-decades plus marriage to Sara Guralnick, and both editions of the not-humorous book, The Little Black Book of Computer Security.
 He has an MBA from the Kellogg School of Management at Northwestern University and a master’s degree in journalism from Columbia University.